 Consider sharing a brief explanation of any existing strategic partnerships as well.

-From the research you’ve done, pull up information so that you can tailor your pitch to the prospect, enabling them to relate to it better.
+From the research you’ve done, pull up information so that you can tailor your donation request to the prospect, enabling them to relate to it better.

 4. Practice Makes Perfect (Or At Least Great)